aabadie/riot-apps/bt_config/README.md

 ### Hardware setup

-This application has been tested with a [bluetooth 42N based module from Sparkfun](https://www.sparkfun.com/products/12577) and the boards mentioned in the top-level [README](https://github.com/aabadie/riot-apps#sample-applications-using-riot-os) of this repository.

-You can find more information on a RN42 module configuration and especially the commands required [here](https://eewiki.net/display/Wireless/Getting+Started+with+RN42+Bluetooth+Module#GettingStartedwithRN42BluetoothModule-RN42UARTCommands).
+This application has been tested with a [bluetooth 42N based module from Sparkfun](https://www.sparkfun.com/products/12577).
+You can find more information on the RN42 module configuration and especially the commands required [here](https://eewiki.net/display/Wireless/Getting+Started+with+RN42+Bluetooth+Module#GettingStartedwithRN42BluetoothModule-RN42UARTCommands).

 The